Is this a Prime Time To acquire Redwood Trust Inc. (RWT) stock - The Dwinnex

 Revenue Estimates

-9 analysts predict $38.54M in revenue for the current quarter.
+According to 9 analysts, the current quarter’s revenue is expected to be $38.54M.
 It ranges from a high estimate of $53.7M to a low estimate of $32M.
 As of the current estimate, Redwood Trust Inc.’s year-ago sales were $53M, an estimated decrease of -27.30% from the year-ago figure.
 For the next quarter, 9 analysts are estimating revenue of $41.65M, an increase of 4.10% over than the figure of -$27.30% in the same quarter last year.
 There is a high estimate of $61.7M for the next quarter, whereas the lowest estimate is $27.22M.

 A total of 9 analysts have provided revenue estimates for RWT’s current fiscal year.
 The highest revenue estimate was $232.3M, while the lowest revenue estimate was $116.62M, resulting in an average revenue estimate of $170.05M.
 In the same quarter a year ago, actual revenue was $155M, up 9.70% from the average estimate.
 Based on 7 analysts’ estimates, the company’s revenue will be $210.32M in the next fiscal year.
 The high estimate is $295.41M and the low estimate is $147.87M.
 The average revenue growth estimate for next year is up 23.70% from the average revenue estimate for this year.